How to Use SUMIF Function to Sum Not Blank Cells in Excel: 5 Ways

 using SUMIF function to calculate sum

-To solve this, we have to treat the cells containing spaces as empty cells.
-This can be done by inserting a helper column.
+We must treat the cells containing spaces as empty cells by inserting a helper column.

 The TRIM function removes spaces from the beginning and end of a cell.
 Meanwhile, the LEN function can be used to count the number of characters remaining in a cell.
 When the result of the LEN function is 0, this indicates that the cell is either truly blank or contains only spaces.

-To make this work, we insert a new column after the Product column that will work as the helper column.
-We use the following formula in the helper column.
-This formula returns the number of characters left in a cell after removing the space.
+Insert a new column after the Product column that will work as the helper column.
+In the helper column, we use the following formula: After removing the space, this formula returns the number of characters left in a cell.

 =LEN(TRIM(B5))